dantasticdan/BiBot9000/README.md

 # DISCLAIMER

-THIS SCRIPT WILL TAKE WILL ISSUE TRADES AUTOMATICALLY FROM YOUR BINACNE ACCOUNT.
-PROCEED WITH CAUTION!
+THIS SCRIPT WILL ISSUE TRADES AUTOMATICALLY FROM YOUR BINANCE ACCOUNT!!
+PROCEED WITH CAUTION!!
-Be sure to test will small amounts and protect your assets before running for the first time.
+Consider testing with a small amount and protect your assets before running for the first time.